ClayAucoin/codex-lv2-may-2025/guides/week2-vscode/lesson-3-emmet-intro/README.md

 * Understand how Emmet translates shorthand to HTML
 * Apply version control best practices throughout development
 * Have a solid foundation for using Emmet in real projects
+* Experience publishing websites and collaborating with others

 ---